Learning how to hire great engineers is essential to building a successful business. Because the alternative is possible bankruptcy.

 So, build your company to have high values and ethics, to attract awesome engineers.

 #12 Consistently hire great engineers

 Top talent wants to be around top talent.
 Because you can learn more, and problem-solving becomes easier.

-So, you want everyone in your company to be great at something.
-And just as important, you want to hire people with great personalities.
-In return, you’ll build an ‘A’ team of engineers, who other engineers want to be around.
+Equally important, hire people with great personalities.
+You’ll then build an ‘A’ team of engineers, who other engineers want to be around.

 #13 Money talks

 The cost of living is rising.
 And to no one’s surprise, money makes the world go around if you want to enjoy modern-day living.
 So a sweet compensation package will always go a long way to attract 10x engineers.